timmyyuan/build-whole-program-into-LLVM-IR/chromium.md

 # Build chromium into LLVM IR

 Here is some notes for how to build the chromium project into a single LLVM IR bitcode file (ONLY on Linux).
+Chromium official homepage detailed records how to checkout and build the chromium project.
+To avoid unnecessary compatibility problems, here we prefer Ubuntu 16.04 (64 bit) to build the newest chromium.

 check out the chromium project
 --